 - Inform ATC on initial contact at KSBA that you are performing the I-10 Rating

-- Execute LOC/DME BC-A approach from RZS, advising controller of intention to go missed
+- Prior to reaching RZS, request to commence the LOC/DME BC-A approach at RZS, advising controller of intention to go missed

 - Execute missed approach procedure utilizing the most appropriate hold entry and at least one complete lap of the hold

 - Inform controller of intention to divert to KSBP via MQO

 - Once enroute to KSBP, request full VOR-A approach with a full stop landing

 - Meet the I Ratings Practical Test Standards

 File a flight plan from KSBA to KSMX, via FLOUT5.RZS, with an alternate destination of KSBP.
 File an altitude that is appropriate for the direction of flight, and above the MEA (Minimum Enroute Altitude) listed on the RZS transition of the SID.

 Pick up the IFR clearance and depart from Santa Barbara (KSBA).
 Prior to reaching RZS, request the LOC/DME BC-A into KSMX starting from RZS (Localizer DME Backcourse Alpha into Santa Maria) and advise the controller of intention to execute the missed and divert to the filed alternate, KSBP.
 Upon reaching RZS, fly the approach into KSMX to minimums and then execute the missed approach as published, flying the hold at Guadalupe VOR.

 A parallel or teardrop entry will be used (pilot’s choice) to become established in the hold, and then fly one complete lap of the hold.
 Whilst in the hold, negotiate an IFR clearance to San Luis Obispo (KSBP) via Morro Bay VOR (MQO).